lhs banner

 • Low-cost exposure to broad indices or specific sectors, such as technology or banking.

-• Intraday trading flexibility to capitalize on short-term price movements.
+• Intraday trading flexibility to capitalise on short-term price movements.

-• Tax efficiency, especially for investors who are falling into higher tax brackets.
+• Tax efficiency is especially important for investors who are falling into higher tax brackets.

 When to Consider Mutual Funds?